c-cube/moonpool/README.md

 ## OCaml versions

-This works for OCaml >= 4.08.
+This works for OCaml >= 5.00.

-- On OCaml 4.xx, there are no domains, so this is just a library for regular thread pools with not actual parallelism (except for threads that call C code that releases the runtime lock, that is).
-    C calls that do release the runtime lock (e.g. to call [Z3](https://github.com/Z3Prover/z3), hash a file, etc.) will still run in parallel.
-- on OCaml 5.xx, there is a fixed pool of domains (using the recommended domain count).
+Internally, there is a fixed pool of domains (using the recommended domain count).
 These domains do not do much by themselves, but we schedule new threads on them, and form pools of threads that contain threads from each domain.
 Each domain might thus have multiple threads that belong to distinct pools (and several threads from the same pool, too — this is useful for threads blocking on IO); Each pool will have threads running on distinct domains, which enables parallelism.

 A useful analogy is that each domain is a bit like a CPU core, and `Thread.t` is a logical thread running on a core.
 Multiple threads have to share a single core and do not run in parallel on it[^2].
 We can therefore build pools that spread their worker threads on multiple cores to enable parallelism within each pool.

 TODO: actually use https://github.com/haesbaert/ocaml-processor to pin domains to cores, possibly optionally using `select` in dune.